-Phoenix Swimming Pool Drowning Accident Lawyer
+Phoenix Swimming Pool Drowning Attorneys

 - You are responsible for educating anyone with a child under the age of 7 who purchases your home on the basics of safety for a swimming pool.
 The same is true if you lease out your home.